 And what would a Fitbit wearable be without fitness tracking?
 Like the Ionic before it, the Versa still tracks fitness stats with the best of the company’s lineup, offering users easy access to daily, weekly, and monthly fitness data, including logged steps, calories burned, and heart rate patterns.
 Over time, the accumulated data helps create a more personalized approach to staying active, getting more sleep, or keeping organized.
 The Versa even offers fitness guidance via Fitbit Coach and allows for swim tracking, boasting a water-resistance up to 50 meters.

-Upon launch, Fitbit is also debuting the online simulator, a program which allows developers to build apps and clock faces specifically for the Versa and Ionic — without actually owning either device.
+Fitbit also debuted the online simulator, a program which allows developers to build apps and clock faces specifically for the Versa and Ionic — without actually owning either device.
 Fitbit intends for this to help budding developers improve the visibility of their apps, essentially making available its entire Versa and Ionic user community located across the world.

-Fitbit added that its new OS — Fitbit OS 2.0 — will roll out with the release of Versa and that Ionic users will also be able to update to the new software.
+With the release of the Versa, Fitbit has also rolled out its new OS — Fitbit 2.0 — allowing all Ionic users to update to the new software.

 Updated on July 23: Fitbit’s PH5 for Fitbit Versa Collection is now available for purchase.

 - Amazon slashes prices on Apple Watch and Fitbit Versa smartwatches before Prime

 - Fitbit Versa and Fitbit Ionic smartwatch prices get slashed for spring